awsdocs/aws-codecommit-user-guide/doc_source/monitoring-events.md

 ## pullRequestApprovalRuleOverridden event<a name="pullRequestApprovalRuleOverridden"></a>

 In this example event, the approval rule requirements for a pull request have been set aside \(OVERRIDE\) by a user with an IAM user name of `Mary_Major`\.
+The pull request was authored by a user with an IAM user name of `Li_Juan`\.

 ```
 {